-4.3 Which materials make a good filter - filter quality factor hard to breathe through, others showed such small pressure drops that for a face mask several layers of this material could well be used to increase the overall filtration efficiency.
-The dependency of pressure drop and filtration efficiency on number of material layers (Sect.
-4.2) allows a more comprehensive comparison of the capabilities of potential filter materials using the filter quality factor q_f (Hinds 1999; Huang et al. 2013):
+4.3.
+Which materials make a good filter - filter quality factor

+As discussed above (Section 4.1), the selected sample materials showed not only a large variety of measured filtration efficiencies, but also of pressure drops.
+While some of the samples were already hard to breathe through, others showed such small pressure drops that for a face mask several layers of this material could well be used to increase the overall filtration efficiency.
+The dependency of pressure drop and filtration efficiency on number of material layers (Section 4.2) allows a more comprehensive comparison of the capabilities of potential filter materials using the filter quality factor q_f (Hinds 1999; Huang et al. 2013):